 In the previous entry, we talked about how long a family law case may take.
 This is one of the most common questions clients going through a family law matter ask.
 After this question, one of the other most common questions is the approximate cost of the case.
-In other words, clients and potential clients usually want an estimate about the total cost of the case as it relates to attorney’s fees and court costs.
+In other words, clients and potential clients usually want an estimate of the total cost of the case as it relates to the attorney’s fees and court costs.

 The question makes sense because most individuals want to be able to plan for the future.
 With other financial obligations and uncertainty on the horizon, clients and potential clients want to make sure they can remain on a solid financial footing after the conclusion of the case.
-They also want to come up with a plan for how to make heir ends meet while the case is pending.
+They also want to come up with a plan for how to make their ends meet while the case is pending.

 The reality is that most attorneys and law firms bill by the hour for divorce and family law matters.
 The reason is based on the unpredictability of these types of cases.
 As we talked about in the blog entry about how long a case may take, the reality is an attorney has little ability to forecast the future in an initial meeting with a potential client.

 Some cases can settle quickly and easily.
 In these cases, the case will not take long.
 This results in the attorney and the law firm staff spending less time on the case.
 And, for this reason, the case can ultimately be on the lower end of the spectrum.